Inference

 maxReplicas: 10

 Inference Services with long periods of idle time can automatically be scaled to zero.
-When scaled down, the Inference Service will consume no resources and incur no billing.
-As soon as a new request comes in, a Pod will be instantiated and the request will be served.
+When scaled down, the Inference Service consumes no resources and incurs no billing.
+As soon as a new request comes in, a Pod is instantiated and the request is served.
 For small models, this can be as quick as five seconds.
-For larger models, spin up times can be 30 to 60 seconds.
-Model loading times are highly dependent on the code responsible of loading the model into the GPU.
-Many popular PyTorch frameworks do not optimize for optimal loading times.
+For larger models, loading times can be 30 to 60 seconds.
+Model loading times are dependent on the code responsible of loading the model into the GPU.
+Many popular PyTorch frameworks do not optimize their loading times.

 to 0